Year 12 and SACE Project Program

 The Medical Library is located in Flinders Medical Centre and contains material relevant to the teaching and research needs of the School of Medicine, including Medicine, Speech Pathology and Audiology, Nutrition and Public Health.

-The Sturt Library contains materials principally to support the teaching and research needs of the staff and students in the Faculty of Health Sciences, including the School of Nursing & Midwifery.
+The Sturt Library contains materials principally to support the teaching and research needs of the staff and students in the Faculty of Medicine, Nursing and Health Sciences, including the School of Nursing & Midwifery.

 Photocopying and printing is available in each library.
 Students can buy a casual printing and copying card from Cash Reloader machines in each of the libraries.
 Credit can be added at these machines.